Streamlining Token Purchases

 10. Post-Launch Behavioural Insights

-After launch, we collected customer feedback, analytics data, and session replays across hundreds of sessions.
+After launch, we collected feedback, analytics, and session replays across hundreds of sessions.
+AI tools helped reveal hidden patterns — where users struggled or dropped off — and guided targeted UX refinements.

-We reported findings weekly to product and business teams, identifying friction points and behavioural patterns that weren’t immediately visible through quantitative data.
+We reported these insights weekly to product and business teams, highlighting behavioral trends and friction points that weren’t visible in standard quantitative data.
+These insights informed design tweaks, improving conversion, clarity, and overall flow efficiency.

 Session replay analysis, observation notes and a presentation of insights to the team.